Glen Echo Park (Maryland): PCC streetcar

+In 2005, the Southeastern Pennsylvania Transport Authority (SEPTA) donated to the NPS a streamlined 1947 PCC streetcar that had served Philadelphia.
+The NPS installed the trolley on tracks laid in front of the park entrance.
+A planned $100,000 restoration was canceled for lack of funds, the streetcar deteriorated, and was sold by the GSA and removed in 2012.
+Its tracks remained in place.

+Current use

-The partnership manages the park's arts programs and facilities, including its historic buildings.
-In collaboration with Montgomery County and the NPS, the partnership works with resident artists and organizations to develop arts programming, operates the Dentzel carousel and the Spanish Ballroom, presents a social dance program, produces festivals and special events, conducts fundraising and marketing, and manages and maintains all facilities.
+The Glen Echo Park Partnership for Arts and Culture administers the park's artistic, cultural, and educational programming.
+It works with resident artists and organizations to develop programming, operates the Dentzel carousel and the Spanish Ballroom, presents a social dance program, produces festivals and special events, and conducts fundraising and marketing.

-From 2003 to 2010, extensive renovations of the park's facilities took place under the direction of the county and the NPS with input from the partnership and resident organizations.
-Federal, state, and county resources as well as private donations funded these renovations.
-The renovations included the Spanish Ballroom, the Dentzel Carousel, the Puppet Co.
-Playhouse, the Arcade building, the Yellow Barn, Adventure Theatre, the Candy Corner, the Chautauqua Tower, the Ballroom Annex, and the Caretaker's Cottage.
+The National Park Service continues to oversee, manage, maintain, preserve, and protect the park's resources.
+Both work to promote the park as a destination for the region's population.

 Resident arts programs

-Glen Echo Park is home to thirteen resident artists and arts organizations.
-The resident artists and organizations offer classes, concerts, exhibitions, open studios hours, workshops, and lectures.
-Resident programs and artists include: Adventure Theatre MTC, Art Glass Center at Glen Echo, Glen Echo Glassworks, Glen Echo Pottery, J. Jordan Bruns, Photoworks, Playgroup in the Park, the Puppet Co., SilverWorks, Glen Echo Park Aquarium, Washington Conservatory of Music, Yellow Barn Studio & Gallery, and Young Creative Spirit.
+Glen Echo Park is home to more than a dozen resident artists and arts organizations that offer classes, concerts, exhibitions, open studios hours, workshops, and lectures.
+As of 2021, these included: Adventure Theatre MTC, Art Glass Center at Glen Echo, Glen Echo Glassworks, The Sculpture Studio, Nizette Brennan, Glen Echo Pottery, J. Jordan Bruns, Photoworks, Playgroup in the Park, the Puppet Co., SilverWorks, Glen Echo Park Aquarium, Washington Conservatory of Music, Yellow Barn Studio & Gallery, and Young Creative Spirit.